 There are no entitlements to higher education, however.
 It is one thing to provide a level playing field for people to develop their talent and quite another to demand entry to the highest levels of human activity.
 Only those with talent and who put in the necessary hard work should aspire for higher education.
 Those who successfully complete tertiary education earn, on average, significantly more than those unable to pursue this opportunity; thus the benefits of higher education are captured almost entirely privately by individuals.
 There is only a minimal public good involved.

 There is also no reason for the government to manage the delivery of higher education.
 Appropriate privatisation of higher education institutions will therefore be undertaken at the earliest, with due preparation (and co-regulation for quality).
 This will attract investment and expertise from within India and abroad to make India a knowledge and research hub.

+Our current system not only subsidises the wealthy (or those who will become wealthy) but supports an intellectual culture in which free exchange of ideas is no longer possible.
+Either strong Marxist ideas are funded or (more recently) Hindutva related ideas.
+Objective and scientific discourse, critical thinking and freedom of thought and expression are not part of the culture of many of our higher education institutions.
+This needs to be changed by letting universities meet the market and build the talents needed in the marketplace.

 Subsidised loans to students for vocational and higher education